jcollum/kishar-nine/README.md

 1. `npm install`
 1. `npm start` -- this will start the packager
 1. open a new terminal window
+1. check out a branch if you want to see a specific feature
 1. start the app in IOS or Android with `npm run ios` or `npm run android`
 1. if it all goes well when you start you should see this (if you launch both):